 Virtual Kubelet of v220.127.116.11-15deb126e-aliyun or later allows modifications to eci-profile for hot updates.
 If your Virtual Kubelet version is earlier than v18.104.22.168-15deb126e-aliyun, we recommend that you upgrade your Virtual Kubelet.

 Modify the securityGroupId field in the data section.
 Sample code:

-You can add annotations to the metadata section in pod configurations to specify a security group for an elastic container instance.
+You can add annotations to metadata in the pod configuration file to specify a security group for an elastic container instance.
 Sample code:

 When you create an elastic container instance on the instance buy page in the Elastic Container Instance console, you can specify a security group for the instance.

-You can add rules to a security group to control inbound and outbound traffic for the elastic container instances in the security group.
-Example:
+You can add rules to a security group to control inbound and outbound traffic for the elastic container instances within the security group.

-If your elastic container instance needs to communicate with a network outside the security group to which the instance belongs, you must add a security group rule to allow the instance to access the network.
+If your elastic container instance needs to communicate with a network outside the security group to which the instance belongs, you can add a security group rule to allow the instance access to the network.

-When attacks performed by request sources are detected, you can add security group rules to block access from the sources.
+When attacks are detected from request sources during the operation of elastic container instances, you can add security group rules to block the malicious requests.